 False |

-Improving subgroup data on the Math MAP and PSSA assessment |
+Improving subgroup data on the NWEA Map |

 True |

-Remote learning has made it difficult for students to reach the required pieces of evidence. |
+Remote learning (HCA Students) has made it difficult for students to reach the required pieces of evidence. |

 False |